 Soak panko breadcrumbs in milk and add them to the patty mixture for juicier patties that are easier to shape!

 In order to make the bacon perfectly crispy and sweet, I add a sprinkle of sugar to a cold frying pan and lay the bacon on top (trying to prevent overlapping if possible).
-Turn on the heat on a low setting to prevent the sugar from burning.
-As the pan slowly heats up, the sugar melts and makes a caramel layer on the bacon!
-Once it’s cooked on one side, sprinkle another pinch of sugar over the top, flip them over and fry the other side.
+Turn the heat on a low setting to prevent the sugar from burning.

-once they’re cooked, transfer them to a plate lined with kitchen paper to absorb the excess oil.
+Once they’re cooked, transfer them to a plate lined with kitchen paper to absorb the excess oil.

-The most essential part to making this burger a “Tsukimi burger” is the egg fried in a round shape to resemble the full moon.
+The most essential part of making this burger a “Tsukimi burger” is the egg fried in a round shape to resemble the full moon.
 There’s no secret tips or tricks to this, I simply use a round mold (also known as an egg ring) in the frying pan.
-You can purchase them here on Amazon.
-Alternatively, if you have any large round cookie cutters, these work too as long as you oil them well.

 Start by heating a pan on low.
-Once it’s hot, crack the eggs into the rings, sprinkle with a pinch of salt and break the yolks.
+Once it’s hot, crack the eggs into the rings, sprinkle with a pinch of salt, and break the yolks.
 Not only does this create a moon surface effect, but it also mixes the salt into the egg rather than having it sitting on the surface.
-Don’t worry if a little bit of egg white leaks out from underneath, you can cut it off later.
-(My pan isn’t perfectly flat so a little bit leaked out.)

-Place a lid on top and cook the eggs on a low heat until it becomes firm.
+Place a lid on top and cook the eggs on low heat until it becomes firm.
 This takes about 5 minutes, although it could be longer or shorter depending on the height and width of the egg ring.
-By using a lid, the steam gets trapped and cooks the top of the egg so there’s no need to flip it.

 My recipe makes 4 Tsukimi burgers, so I divide the patty mixture into quarters and roll them into balls using the palm of my hand.
 Next, I toss them from one hand to the other to remove any air that might be trapped in there like this: